 Your Student Voice Forum takes place each semester.
 This meeting brings together all academic reps to network and discuss current developments around learning and teaching.
-The Student Voice for is led by the campus VP and School/Department Reps.
+The Student Voice forum is led by the Academic Rep Coordinator and Faculty Reps.
 Issues raised will then be actioned by the relevant representative with University staff.
 Outside of this keep in contact with your School/Department as much as possible online or through meet-ups.
 Your full time officers and Academic Representation Coordinator are also there to support you during the year.